islamhaqq/UnrealEngineDeepDive/README.md

 This layer is platform-specific.
 Generally, Unreal Engine is platform-agnostic, but there are some platform-specific code and optimizations for different computer or console systems.
 The Quake 2 engine, for example, had significant [optimizations made for the Intel's Pentium processor and its pre-fetching cache](https://fabiensanglard.net/quake2/quake2_software_renderer.php) due to their popularity at the time.

+Some reasons why this layer exists:
+* Implement memory access and tracking for each platform.
+* Obtain properties for platforms regarding features that are supported (e.g. Texture Streaming, High Quality Light Maps, Audio Streaming)
+* Access (and wrap functions for) platform native APIs (e.g. Atomics, File I/O, Time)

 ### Entry Point

 The entry point for the engine depends on the platform.
 Every Windows program has an entry-point function called `WinMain`.